makersacademy/acebook-java-react-template/README.md

 This project will ultimately be really rewarding if you follow these three points:
   1. **Work as a team.** Don't be tempted to split up to learn solo.
 At the very least pair on learning, and share knowledge as a team.
   2. As a team, **plan your learning**.
 There's a ton of new things in this project, purposefully so.
 That's ok.
 As always with everything, **take it slowly & in small steps**: ask a coach if you want more ideas how to plan your team learning.
+  3. As an individual, **plan your learning**.
+Use `Diode` to keep yourself focused on setting and achieving your learning goals.

 ### QuickStart Instructions